dmahugh/pyfind/README.md

 ### searching the Python standard library

 The ```*stdlib``` option for the starting folder is a shortcut for searching the Python standard library source code for the currently active Python interpreter.
-For example, here's a search for ```spam``` in the standard library of Python 3.6.8:
+For example, here's a search for ```spam``` in the standard library:

 ![*stdlib search](images/stdlib.png)